hphelion/documentation/CarrierGrade/Admin_Guide/carrier-grade-admin-helion.md

 <!-- <p style="font-size: small;"> <a href="/helion/openstack/1.1/3rd-party-license-agreements/">&#9664; PREV</a> | <a href="/helion/openstack/1.1/">&#9650; UP</a> | NEXT &#9654; </p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Administering the HP Helion OpenStack Region
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Administering the HP Helion OpenStack Region

 Use the following links for information on administrative tasks you can perform in the HP Helion OpenStack region: